nassor/nassor.me/content/post/full-text-search-and-indexing-with-bleve.md

 <!--more-->

 To exemplify the use, I'll create an "Event Finder".
 I don't know your database preferences (I've been living inside MongoDB/Redis databases on the last 2 years), but I know something who everyone can run...
-SQLite!
+SQLite3!

 The objective is to create some events, create an index for them and retrieve some data using the Bleve Search.